bavla/OpenAlex/OpenAlex2Pajek/README.md

 We developed a function coAuthorship that creates a temporal network describing the co-authorship between world countries in selected time periods.
 It turned out that OpenAlex is using the current ISO 3166-1 alpha-2 (2024) two-letter country codes to represent countries, dependent territories, and special areas of geographical interest.
 It doesn’t consider ex-countries such as SU (Soviet Union) or YU (Yugoslavia) – such allocations are transformed into the corresponding current countries.
 Another problem in creating the co-authorship network between world countries is that the above query returns information about up to 200 most collaborative countries.
 The problem is resolved by considering the symmetry of the co-authorship data.

-2024-Batagelj+Pisanski+Pisanski-Higher-Order Bibliographic Services based on bibliographic networks

-2024-Batagelj-OpenAlex2Pajek–an R Package for converting OpenAlex bibliographic data into Pajek networks_arXiv

-1Draft version with vector graphics color figures of the paper published in Collnet 2024 proceedings ISBN 978-93-86578-65-5.

   - Batagelj, V., Pisanski, J., Pisanski, T.: Higher-order bibliographic services based on bibliographic networks.
 IS2024-SIKDD_2024, Ljubljana, October 7 2024.
 [PDF](https://doi.org/10.70314/is.2024.sikdd.12)
   - Batagelj, V.: OpenAlex2Pajek – an R Package for converting OpenAlex bibliographic data into Pajek networks.
 COLLNET 2024, Strasbourg, December 12-14.
 V: Jain, Praveen Kumar (ur.), et al. Innovations in webometrics, informetrics, and scientometrics: AI-driven approaches and insights.
 Delhi: Bookwell, cop.
 2024. p.
 66-77.
 ISBN 978-93-86578-65-5.[arXiv](https://arxiv.org/abs/2501.06656)